pomerium/documentation/content/docs/guides/verify-jwt.md

 sidebar_label: JWT Verification
 ---

-import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import GoApp from '../../examples/go-sdk/go-app.md'; import ReactApp from '../../examples/js-sdk/react-app.md';
+import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import GoApp from '../../examples/go-sdk/go-app.md'; import ExpressApp from '../../examples/js-sdk/express-server.md';

 This guide provides several methods to verify and validate the Pomerium JWT forwarded in signed the `X-Pomerium-Jwt-Assertion` header: